jdleesmiller/wedding/README.md

 So you're getting married :tada:

 This is a simple rails app for distributing wedding information and managing the guest list.
-You will probably decide to build your own, like I did, but if you like, you can start with this one.
+You will probably decide to build your own (like me&hellip;) but if you like you can start with this one.
 It's been through at least one wedding successfully!

 ## Is it any good?

 > THIS WEBSITE IS AWESOME!
 Best wedding invite ever.
 > -- One of our guests

 ## Features